Handbook

 Part-Time Students

-Graduate students who are enrolled in 4 or 5 credits per semester are considered to be part-time by the university.
+Graduate students who are enrolled in fewer than 6 credits per semester are considered to be part-time by the university.
 Note that part-time students may have more difficulty scheduling classes.
 Some campus classes are offered only during daytime hours, once per year, or once every two years.
 Therefore, it is imperative that part-time students work closely with their advisors to remain on track.

 After 15 credits of the MS in Applied Behavior Analysis program has been completed, students must Submit a Customize My program of Study form.
 You will also receive an email from aba@stcloudstate.edu reminding you to complete this form in a timely manner.
 To be eligible, the student must have satisfied all conditions attached to admission and must maintain a 3.0 grade point average in all graduate work at SCSU.

-Students must apply for graduation within the first four weeks of the semester in which they anticipated all the coursework required for the degree to be completed.
-The deadline to apply for graduation and commencement information is located on the Graduate Studies web site.
+Students must apply for graduation within the first four weeks of the semester in which they anticipate completing all required coursework for the degree.
+The deadline for applying for graduation and commencement information is on the Graduate Studies website.
+Please note there is a small Graduation Fee.
 Follow the Completing a Graduate Program resources to help keep you on track.

 If you do not graduate during the application term you must email the Office of Records and Registration to request a new term.
 No additional application fee will be required.

-Practicum and internships are designed to provide students with experience in a community-based setting with a qualified supervisor.
+Practicum and internship courses are designed to provide students with experience in a community-based setting with a qualified supervisor.
 Information regarding approved sites and how to secure placements will be provided by the course instructors.
 A formal Memorandum of Agreement (MOA) must be signed by both the practicum or internship placement and the university before the start of any student experience.
 These agreements are good for several years, so your site may have already signed the form.
-However, it is the student's responsibility to ensure that a signed MOA is on file before the start of the semester.
+However, it is the student's responsibility to ensure that a signed MOA is on file at least one semester before starting the course.
 If the MOA is not signed by the first day of class, the student will be dropped from the course.

 Students must submit evidence of liability coverage prior to starting the practicum or internship.
 If the site does not provide liability insurance, the student must purchase liability insurance.

-Students should find their practicum or internship site and supervisor at least one semester before planning to begin.
+Students should find their practicum or internship site and supervisor at least one semester before starting the course.
 If the student wants to complete their practicum or internship at their place of employment, duties must be distinctly different or more advanced than their current position.
-If a student wants to complete their practicum or internship at a site not previously approved by the Behavior Analysis faculty, they should meet with the program coordinator to make arrangements for approval early in the semester before beginning.
-The program coordinator will need a letter from the agency saying that they can accommodate an intern from our program and will need the vita of the proposed supervisor.
+If a student wants to complete their practicum or internship at a site not previously approved by the Behavior Analysis faculty, they should meet with the program coordinator to arrange approval at least one semester before the start of the course.
+The program coordinator will need a letter from the agency stating that they can accommodate an intern from our program, and the vita of the proposed supervisor.
 These materials will be reviewed to decide if the site/supervisor will be acceptable.

 All practicum and internships must be supervised by a BCBA or BCBA-D in good standing (potential supervisors who lack these credentials will be reviewed by the faculty on a case-by-case basis).
 However, all practical experiences must be behavior-analytic in nature, as determined by the Behavior Analysis faculty.